Bali rice paddies

 If you want to stay connected everywhere, though, a local SIM card is the way to go.
 This used to be a very straightforward process.
 Unfortunately the government changed the rules a few years ago, making it more expensive and/or difficult for foreigners to get set up.

-Data speeds, at least, are generally good.
-Here’s everything you need to know about buying a SIM card in Bali.
-Other than the airport purchasing details, most of the information is applicable to elsewhere in Indonesia as well.
+Data speeds, at least, are generally good either way.
+However you do it, here’s everything you need to know about getting connected in Bali.
+Other than the airport purchasing details, it’s the same elsewhere in Indonesia as well.

 Companies

 There are four cell service providers in Indonesia, plus a small number of resellers.
 Telkomsel has the widest coverage, reaching 98% of the country.
-It’s also the most expensive, although cell service is pretty cheap regardless of which company you go with.
+It’s also the most expensive, although there’s not a lot in it.

 XL Axiata, IM3, and Tri have reasonable coverage in populated areas like Jakarta and Bali at somewhat lower prices, and less (in some cases, no service at all) elsewhere.